zng-ui/zng/TODO/_current.md

         - Char input, paste, IME
     - Impl cut & copy.

-* PageUp and PageDown should move the caret to either the start or end of the line if you're at the first or last line respectively
 * Shift delete removes line.
 * Ctrl delete removed word.